MenAtwork-FMP/Heart_Health-Salud_Cardiaca/README.md

 # Deployed app link

-Check out the deployed app at https://wip to come
+Check out the deployed app at https://heartrisk.streamlit.app/

 # Data used